carayolthomas/randomUserApp/README.md

 I also had to deal with connectivity issues.

 ## 🐍 Architecture
 I decided to deal with this small app like it could be a big one.
-So I decided to use the [VIPER](https://medium.com/@smalam119/viper-design-pattern-for-ios-application-development-7a9703902af6) architectural pattern.
+So I've used the [VIPER](https://medium.com/@smalam119/viper-design-pattern-for-ios-application-development-7a9703902af6) architectural pattern.
 This is a kind of Clean Architecture for iOS applications.

 ## 🛠 Dependencies